Using Redis with WordPress

 This should give you a baseline of activity on your Redis installation.
 There should be very little memory allocated to the Redis cache.

-After you push this code, you should run the command and notice that allocated memory will start jumping.
+After you push this code, you should run the command and notice that allocated memory starts jumping.